 Key Takeaway: Autistic Expression

-When writing about Autistic people be open to the idea that you are misunderstanding their empathy because they aren’t expressing it in the way you would.
+When writing about Autistic people, be open to the idea that you are misunderstanding their empathy because they aren’t expressing it in the way you would.
 Pay attention to how much effort the Autistic people you’re speaking to, for instance, put into making sure you understand them.
 They are doing SO MUCH emotional labor for you, translating their subjective realities into expressions they hope will allow you to understand them.
 Autistic communication is rooted in empathy, because

 This should set off a few red flags for you.
-Anyone you’re interviewing that tells you that Autistic people don’t feel empathy, for instance, simply doesn’t know what they’re talking about.
-But entire academic subfields have spun up around misunderstandings of what Autism is and what Autistic people experience, and these subfields are all run by non-Autistic individuals doing their best to interpret without asking questions.
+Anyone you’re interviewing who tells you that Autistic people don’t feel empathy, for instance, simply doesn’t know what they’re talking about.
+But entire academic subfields have spun up around misunderstandings of what autism is and what Autistic people experience, and these subfields are all run by non-Autistic individuals doing their best to interpret without asking questions.
 It’s common to discover that everyone from Steven “Autistic People are somewhere between robots and chimpanzees” Pinker to Simon “Autism is an Extreme Male Brain” Baron-Cohen is actually completely full of shit when they talk about this stuff.

 .There are Autistic people of every race, though diagnosis often privileges white people.
 There are Autistic people of every gender, and in fact Autistic people are far more likely to be trans or otherwise gender nonconforming than non-Autistic people.
 There are Autistic people of every sexual orientation, every class, every nationality and every religion.

 All of these categories are social constructs.
 That does not mean that they’re not real — hell, Hydrogen is a social construct — but it does mean that the way we relate to these concepts may be different than you expect.

 What that means is that it’s important to understand the concept of